 How Did it Work Out?

-The two groups tried to sway public opinion on how the people would be governed after the Revolutionary War.
+The two groups tried to sway public opinion after the Revolutionary War.
 Some Anti-Federalist states only agreed to accept the Constitution if it also included a bill of rights.

 In 1789, the states accepted the Constitution.
 After this, Congress made ten amendments to the Constitution, which became known as the Bill of Rights.